lawdneo/CG_cat/README.md

 ```
 4. Data Import:
 Having already obtained the MASSIVE Dataset mentioned in the Data File, Ensure that this dataset is accessible in your project directory.
 Save it under the ```data``` folder in the project directory.

+### Implementation

+Using a merge algorithm to form the requests locales instead of a recursive algorithm.
+The merge algorithm was done using pandas.